pPomCo/M2DC-Argumentation/ml/README.md

 # Machine Learning for argument pro/con classification

+**Update**
+- Profile models added: There is a profile configuration for each model and params in the cfg folder.
+- Additionally to fit_simple, there is a fit_2inputs method for the sequences based models.
+(Similar for evaluation)
+- Lemmas_id sequences have been added to the preprocessing phase
+- New adaptators is created for sequences model.
+**To Do**
+- Even if exists the configuration file, there is no a complete integration with all the parameters option in the framework
+- It must be verified that the evaluation part is correct for the output given by the architectures.

 This directory contains code to preprocess arguments (which are pairs of text labeled with the type of relation (pro & con)) using NLP techniques, train machine learning models on arguments and evaluate the quality of said models.

 ## User guide